tgstation/common_core/Technology and Science/Currency.md

 Nanotrasen offers services to convert between credits and unitary dollars; the conversion rate is usually around 100₦ : 1U¢.

 ## Spinward Stellar Ruble (S₽)
+The Spinward Stellar Ruble is the official currency of the Spinward Stellar Coalition, adopted following the collapse of the Third Soviet Union and the subsequent transition to a market economy.

 ## Tiziran Rena (Ɍ/k)